 These can be set using an allen key although an identical procedure to the one suggested above for brass inserts works best because the vertical alignment is easier to eyeball when setting.

 Our inserts for metal sheet require a setting tool.
 See Item Code: T8358.
 This British made setting tool is supplied in a kit with a selection of metric 4, 5, 6 and 8mm thread inserts.
 Click HERE for additional inserts.

 The application is identical to using a pop riveting tool and can be carried out entirely from one side of the work

 Drill an appropriate diameter hole (note the tolerance here is quite tight, you must source a correct size drill), insert the correct mandrell for the insert in the pliers (take care, some of the parts have a left hand thread), wind on the insert and set the insert as you would a pop rivet taking care not to over tighten the setting tool.

-It is not immediately clear that an #4-40 UNC designated screw will be a close enough fit for what Australians would know as 1/8 inch Whitworth.
+It is not immediately clear for example that an #4-40 UNC designated screw will be a close enough fit for what Australians would know as 1/8 inch Whitworth.